Video Games: Four Reasons Why You Should Encourage Your Children to Play

 3. Gaming helps children prepare for the Conceptual Age.
 How important is it for you to have your children do what the other kids are doing?
 In some instances, not so much.
 In other instances, especially when it comes to how they’ll be able to relate to others and prepare for future careers, it’s very important.
 According to one study Pink refers to, 100 students said they play or have played video games.
 And, when trying to find a movie they had all seen, they couldn’t land on a single flick in comparison with a video game they had all played.

 Now, I am not encouraging that you turn your kids into uber gamers just because others are doing it.
-But, given the other positive aspects of gaming and how it will impact our children’s ability to relate to and prepare for the future (regarding their education and careers), in this instance I am recommending it.
+But, given the other positive aspects of gaming and how it will impact our children's ability to relate to and prepare for the future (regarding their education and careers), in this instance I am recommending you to purchase the best gaming desktop under 1000.

 And my favorite benefit?

 4. Family gaming helps build relationships.
 While gaming certainly builds skills, the power of it comes in how it can simultaneously build relationships.
-Instead of sitting around a table with a board game these days, many families sit in front of a TV or network together from their computers or portable devices, and bond over the latest and greatest or their favorite video game.
-Can you relate?
+Instead of sitting around a table with a board game these days, many families sit in front of a TV or network together from their computers or portable devices, and bond over the latest and greatest or their favorite casino games at W888.
+Also if you are from Toronto, why not go and visit a Toronto-based arcade to play.
+This is another way to spend time together and build relationship.

 Companies like GameStop, XBox, and Nintendo have shifted their marketing messages to family gaming in an attempt to bring families together through gaming.